Longevity 101: Tips for Living a Longer, Healthier Life

 About The Center for Integrative Healing & Wellness

 Dr. Fabio Almeida M.D.
-ABOIM, ABNM, ABOM is the founder and director of the Center for Integrative Healing & Wellness at the CIVANA Carefree Resort.
+ABOIM, ABNM, ABOM is the founder and director of the Center for Integrative Healing & Wellness.
 Dr. Fabio is a triple board-certified physician with expertise in Integrative & Functional Medicine/Oncology, Molecular Imaging and Obesity.
 He served as an Assistant Professor of Radiology & Radiation Oncology, and subsequently as the Director of Molecular Imaging for the University of Arizona Medical Center in Tucson Arizona.
 Dr. Fabio is a fellow of the Integrative Medicine Program at the University of Arizona, where he acquired expertise in integrative medicine, herbal medicine, nutrition, fitness, acupuncture, and stress management.
 He is published in several peer-reviewed journals and book chapters in radiology, oncology, cardiology, nutrition, and information science.

 At the Center, Dr. Fabio and his team offer concierge adult primary care and a wide variety of personalized integrative, holistic and anti-aging therapies (traditional medicine, nutrition, culinary medicine, herbal/botanical, lifestyle, weight loss, hormone balance, fitness, energy medicine) to address all our client’s longevity and health care needs.